Harris produced D. Smith's feature documentary KOKOMO CITY which is NOW IN THEATRES worldwide.

-The film will be making its International Premiere in the Berlin Film Festival.
+The film made its International Premiere in the Berlin Film Festival where it won the Panorama Audience Award.

 The film is a raw depiction of the lives of four black trans sex workers as they confront the dichotomy between the black community and themselves.

-Harris produced Dave Solomon's short film BRENDA AND BILLY (AND THE POTHOS PLANT) which will premiere at the 2023 Tribeca Film Festival.
+Harris produced Dave Solomon's short film BRENDA AND BILLY (AND THE POTHOS PLANT) which premiered in the 2023 Tribeca Film Festival.

 The film stars Santino Fontana and Sarah Stiles, along with Catherine Curtin, Julie Halston and Beethovan Oden.

-Harris is currently in pre-production for the comedy feature film IN THE WAKE which he wrote and is directing.
+Harris is currently in pre-production for the feature film IN THE WAKE and the short film 8 MINUTES 20 SECONDS, both of which he wrote and is directing.

 Harris is currently developing multiple feature and television screenplays.